jacopok/lgwa-skyloc/old_computations/results.md

 ### Early warning for CBCs: can we localize them?

-"[I]t can be expected that [LGWA] would significantly improve parameter estima- tion of some GW signals compared to LISA alone" [@harmsLunarGravitationalwaveAntenna2021].
+"[I]t can be expected that [LGWA] would significantly improve parameter estimation of some GW signals compared to LISA alone" [@harmsLunarGravitationalwaveAntenna2021].
 I haven't really tested this assumption in the IMBH case (also because the LISA PSD is missing from GWFish...), but I have looked at BNS and BWD.